gj1118/Installtools/README.md

 ## 🔥 Important

-When running the generated exe or the script, please make sure that you are running **it as an admin**.
+When running the generated exe or the script, please make sure that you are running **it as an admin** 🧔.

 ## Changelog